Elsie Ripley Clapp: Biography

 To Clapp, the most important factor in a successful education is linking the school with the community.
 It was this attitude that landed her a job as the director of school and community affairs at Arthurdale in the summer of 1934.
 Arthurdale was a piece of land bought by the government to be used as a place for unemployed miners to come and live with their families.
 With President Roosevelt's New Deal came the first federal subsistence project.
 This meant Clapp's job to improve the lives of displaced coal mining families in north central West Virginia would be government aided.
 It was a giant step for Progressive Education.
 During her time at Arthurdale, Clapp used Dewey's belief that community was the starting point for democracy.
 She did this by using the school as a social instrument and focusing on the Appalachian culture to build a self-identity and understanding among students and teachers alike.
 The students would learn a variety of subjects, including making cheese and singing folk songs.
-She also classes the students in interest groups, not in the traditional grade system.
+She also organized the students into interest groups, not in the traditional grade system.
 This project although deemed successful, was not truly realistic.
 Due to racial prejudice, politics and Jim Crow laws there were no African Americans included in the community.
 Unfortunately, Clapp's time at Arthurdale was cut short due to lack of private support.
 Clapp left Arthurdale in 1936, because she thought it would be the best thing for her to do.
 This project is still widely considered one of the most interesting and intriguing progressive experiments in rural education.

 After her time at Arthurdale, Clapp spent her time editing, writing and teaching seminars.
 Clapp was the editor of the national journal Progressive Education from 1936 to 1939.
 She wrote the books Community Schools in Action and The Use of Resources in Education.
 In her later years Clapp became reclusive.
 Not much is known about these last years of her life.
 It is generally thought her health problems from her youth resurfaced causing her to become withdrawn.
 She died unmarried in Exeter, New Hampshire on July 28, 1965.

-Clapp played an important part in the development of American education.
-Without her innovative ideas, schools in the United States would not function as well as they do today.
+Clapp played a part in the development of American education.
+Many of her ideas have found their way into mainstream American education.
 The school is just a small piece of the bigger picture.
 In order for a school to be successful it must be involved with the community around it.
-This not only creates a safe, fun environment but also a productive one.
-If the school and community are in alignment it will provide the students with a well rounded background thus creating model citizens.
+This not only creates a safe environment but also a productive one.
+If the school and community are in alignment it will provide the students with a rounded background thus creating better educated citizens.